-Zoom/Webex Talks?
+Zoom/Webex/Teams Talks?

 I regularly give talks, on Binocular Astronomy and numerous other astronomical topics.
-I'd be happy to do this - including locations anywhere in the world on Zoom or Webex - that is of interest.
+I'd be happy to do this - including locations anywhere in the world on Zoom, Webex or Teams - if that is of interest.

-If you would like a talk for your society/group, Click here for current talks.
-For schools/scouts/guides, etc., I am a STEM Ambassador so there will be no fee.
+If you would like a talk for your society/group,

+Click here for current talks.

-The Binocular Sky Newsletter will always be free to anyone who wants it, but if you would like to support it, there are a number of options:
+The Binocular Sky Newsletter will always be free to anyone who wants it.